 In 2000, the Millennium was marked by an exciting Soloists Competition, which attracted young instrumentalists and vocalists of national and international calibre, all under the age of thirty.
 In 2008 the Festival celebrated its 75th Anniversary with a special Anniversary Concerto Competition, which proved to be a fascinating showcase for some of the finest young pianists and instrumentalists under the age of 24, studying in London and the South East at that time.
 The winners of both these competitions – Danny Driver in 2000 and Maria Marchant in 2008 – have since established themselves as much sought after professional performers.

 Our most recent venture has been to host a series of celebrity masterclasses (one for each discipline in turn) for outstanding performers selected from amongst festival participants.
-The three held so far have catered for wind instrumentalists, string players and pianists.
-The next one to be held in 2018 will take the form of a speech and drama section of the Festival.
+Those held so far have not only catered for wind instrumentalists, string players and pianists, but also in 2018 for performers from the speech and drama section of the Festival.
 In March 2019 the internationally acclaimed soprano Susan Gritton came to give a most inspiring masterclass to some of the most outstanding vocal competitors.
 These masterclasses have been made possible with generous financial help from the Neil Heayes Bequest.
 Neil (deceased 2012) was a former Music Officer with the Sutton Arts Council who left money for specific purposes and we are extremely grateful to Arts Network Sutton for offering us support from this fund.

 In 2013 my own long association with the Festival (Committee member for 45 years plus Chairman from 1997 and Organiser since 2004) was acknowledged with the award of one of the London Borough of Sutton’s Olympiad Cultural Awards.
 However, despite the Festival’s many past successes, we are always planning for the future.
 Our workforce is constantly decreasing and we are urgently looking for people with administrative and personnel skills, and time during the day (especially during October and November), who would be prepared to join our team and take over some of the key roles.
 This would ensure that our highly regarded cultural event continues to flourish not only for the promotion of the performing arts but also for the future enjoyment and benefit of the community.